 With the advent of “dimensional weight” shipping, it’s not just the weight of your part that matters.
 It’s also the size of the part or – more precisely – the size of the package.

-ULINE is one of many companies that offers an incredible array of boxes, mailers, etc., with excellent pricing for bulk orders.
-If you frequently find yourself shipping parts in oversized boxes, order some correctly sized boxes from ULINE (or someone like them).
+If you frequently find yourself shipping parts in oversized boxes, order some correctly sized boxes.
 The cost of the boxes is often smaller than the surcharge you’ll pay UPS, FedEx, or USPS.

 TIP: Be sure to read our article about essential shipping supplies for ecommerce, which includes some advice about right-sizing your packaging and cutting weight.